psychometric tests

 Before: write a test suitable for translation to avoid issues later down the line

 Time spent optimising the source version “upstream” drives quality of translated texts and saves time “downstream”.
 The cApStAn translatability assessment process checks each segment and uses a set of standardised translatability categories to report potential issues in a centralised monitoring tool.
 Occasionally, alternative text is proposed — but without loss of meaning.
 A translatability assessment will validate the assumption that a source questionnaire is ready for translation into the intended target languages.
 It will ensure that it is possible for multiple language versions of a document to meet the highest standards of linguistic, cultural and functional equivalence. cApStAn’s translatability assessment methodology is being applied in small and large multilingual projects, in both the private and the public sector.
-You can see our translatability assessment process diagram in this article.
+You can learn more about our translatability assessment process in this article.

 After: makes sure the translated test is fair and comparable in all languages